kakapocoin/kakapocoin/README.md

 http://www.kakapocoin.org

-Copyright (c) 2009-2013 Bitcoin Developers
+Copyright (c) 2009 - 2013 Bitcoin Developers
-Copyright (c) 2011-2013 Kakapocoin Developers
+Copyright (c) 2014 - Kakapocoin Developers

 What is Kakapocoin?
 ----------------
-The Kakapo is critically endangered; as of March 2014, with an additional six[4] from the first hatchings since 2011, the total known population is only 130 living individuals.
-The kakpo coin reflects these numbers in everyway.
+The Kakapo Parrot of New Zealand is critically endangered; as of March 2014, with an additional six[4] from the first hatchings since 2011, the total known population is only 130 living individuals.
+The kakpocoin reflects these numbers in it's configuration.

 Kakapocoin is a version Litecoin which in turn is a version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 1.5 minute block targets